 The HAPPI principles are based on 10 key design criteria.
 Many are recognisable from good design generally - good light, ventilation, room to move around and good storage - but they have particular relevance to the spectrum of older persons' housing which needs to both offer an attractive alternative to the family home, and be able to adapt over time to meet changing needs.

-Space and flexibility
+- Space and flexibility

-Daylight in the home and in shared spaces
+- Daylight in the home and in shared spaces

-Balconies and outdoor space
+- Balconies and outdoor space

-Adaptability and 'care ready' design
+- Adaptability and 'care ready' design

-Positive use of circulation space
+- Positive use of circulation space

-Shared facilities and 'hubs'
+- Shared facilities and 'hubs'

-Plants, trees, and the natural environment
+- Plants, trees, and the natural environment

-Energy efficiency and sustainable design
+- Energy efficiency and sustainable design

-Storage for belongings and bicycles
+- Storage for belongings and bicycles

-External shared surfaces and 'home zones'
+- External shared surfaces and 'home zones'

 The 2009 report by the Housing our Ageing Population Panel for Innovation contains case studies with details of design features and provide some information about how the schemes are integrated with the wider community.

 In 2012, the All Party Parliamentary Group (APPG) on Housing and Care for Older People held an inquiry to consider progress towards the adoption of the recommendations and the design criteria set out in HAPPI.
 Their report discovered what more could be done to scale up the provision of new forms of housing to accommodate the demand of an ageing UK population.
 To emphasise the focus on delivery, the APPG has called this report, Housing our Ageing Population: Plan for Implementation - HAPPI.
-Click HAPPI2 report to find out more.

 In 2015, a new APPG Housing and Care for Older People Inquiry - 'Making Retirement Living A Positive Choice' - appointed an expert panel and held 4 inquiry sessions with industry leaders to ascertain best and innovative practice, exploring different service options and advocating for improvement in standards and practice in the management of retirement properties.
-Click on HAPPI3 to find out more about the terms of reference.
+View HAPPI3 to find out more about the terms of reference.